USS The Sullivans (DD-537): Museum ship

 The Sullivans received nine battle stars for World War II service and two for Korean service.
 On 7 January 1965, The Sullivans was decommissioned at the Philadelphia Naval Shipyard and she remained in reserve into the 1970s.
 In 1977, she and cruiser USS Little Rock were processed for donation to the Buffalo and Erie County Naval & Military Park in Buffalo, New York.
 The ship now serves as a memorial and is open for public tours.

 The ship was declared a National Historic Landmark in 1986.
 On 26 February 2021 it was reported that The Sullivans was taking on water and listing.
 It was stated that the ship's age and possible weather damage were the most likely cause for the leak below the waterline.

 On 14 April 2022, the ship began to list and appeared to sit lower in the water than usual; crews told a reporter that electrical power to the ship had been lost.
 A later public statement reported "a serious hull breach" that was under investigation, with part of the ship resting on the riverbed, but still mostly above water.
 An assessment below deck in May called the damage to the ship's interior considerable.

 In August 2022, The Sullivans reopened for visits after repairs.

+In summer 2023, the park began work to winterize the ship to protect her.
+This included adding an improved communications and sensor system to warn of leaks, replacing mooring lines, shoring up bulkheads and replacing gaskets, and adding dehumidifiers and other equipment.
+The park has plans to drydock the ship by late 2024 in either Erie or Cleveland, but must raise substantial amounts of money to accomplish the move and tow, as well as drydock repairs.
+Estimates are that at least $10-$12 million is required for the towing.

+As of June 2024, the ship's lower decks were closed to visitors and only the main deck and part of the superstructure were open.